 However, if you measure exactly like the recipe below, you shouldn't need to add or subtract anything, I never do.
 Add a little flour on top, and place a kitchen towel or plastic wrap over the bowl.
 Leave it in a warm place (or at least not ice cold and drafty!) for about 1-1,5 hours, until the dough has doubled in size.

 Meanwhile, make the filling

-Take half of the dough and place on a lightly floured surface.
+Take half of the dough and place it on a lightly floured surface.
 Knead a little and begin rolling with a rolling pin.
-I want it to be around 1 cm (0.4 inch) thick.
+I want it to be around 1 cm (0.4 inches) thick.
 Spread half of the cinnamon mixture onto the dough, and begin to roll.